symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Installation
 ************

+.. note::  This instructions are for the newer Symbol test network deployments (ie: will use |networkcurrency| as the network currency mosaic).
+If you have previously been running a node on the older test networks using ``nem.xem`` (pre 0.9.2.1) you will be redeploying your node and syncing with a different network.
+Any account(s) you might have been using on the old network will have no balance if moving to a new network.

 A node can be composed of a different set of components depending on your needs.
 |codename| test net nodes are currently distributed in two forms: